Feral Druid DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Rip costs 20 Energy, but its duration is also dependent on how many Combo Points it is applied with, so you should aim to apply Rip at 5 Combo Points for the best Energy efficiency.
 When done at 5, it lasts for 24 seconds.

 Thrash costs 40 Energy to cast and deals its damage over 15 seconds.
-This, much like Rake, is easy to maintain and applies to all targets hit and should be maintained at all times in AoE and Single-Target.
-If playing
+This should also be maintained at all times in AoE and Single-Target.

 Snapshotting